Gilman Louie: Board activities

-Louie has served on a number of boards of directors, including Wizards of the Coast, Total Entertainment Network, Direct Language, FASA Interactive, Netwitness, Motive Medical, Wickr, Gridspeak, the National Venture Capital Association (NVCA), Zephyr Technologies, the CIA Officers Memorial Foundation, Aerospike, GreatSchools and the Chinese American International School in San Francisco.
-He serves on the board of the Markle Foundation and is on the boards of Greatschools.org and Digital Promise.
-Louie is chairman of the Federation of American Scientists as well as the Mandarin Institute.
-In September 2015, he was elected Chairman of the Board for a US-based 3D Geospatial Mapping company called Vricon.
+Louie has been on a number of boards of directors, including Wizards of the Coast, Total Entertainment Network, Direct Language, FASA Interactive, Netwitness, Motive Medical, Wickr, Gridspeak, the National Venture Capital Association (NVCA), Zephyr Technologies, the CIA Officers Memorial Foundation, Aerospike, GreatSchools and the Chinese American International School in San Francisco.
+He is on the board of the Markle Foundation, Greatschools.org and Digital Promise.
+Louie is chairman of the Federation of American Scientists and the Mandarin Institute.
+In September 2015, he was elected chairman of a US-based 3D Geospatial Mapping company, Vricon.

 Other activities

-In 2018, Louie was appointed to the United States National Security Commission for Artificial Intelligence.
-Gilman served as vice chairman of the standing committee on Technology, Insight-Gauge, Evaluate and Review for the United States National Academies.
+Louie was appointed to the United States National Security Commission on Artificial Intelligence (NSCAI) that was established in 2018 and issued its final report in March 2021.
+He was vice chairman of the standing committee on Technology, Insight-Gauge, Evaluate and Review for the United States National Academies.
 He also chaired the committee on Forecasting Future Disruptive Technologies for the United States National Academies that produced two reports.

 In 2009, representing his company Alsop Louie Partners, he sat as a member of the committee for The Symposium on Avoiding Technology Surprise for Tomorrow's Warfighter working alongside Raytheon.

-In May 2022, Louie was appointed to serve as a member of the President's Intelligence Advisory Board.
+In May 2022, Louie was appointed as a member of the President's Intelligence Advisory Board.
+In June 2022, he was appointed as a member of the U.S. Department of State’s Foreign Affairs Policy Board.